hemanthsai457/Chinnu-Bank/README.md

 # Chinnu-Bank
-A simple bank website where people can request for loans
+A simple bank website where chinnu can request for loans